Skip to content

 test

-In 2015 I put up a series about Portuguese tile art on this website.
+2015, I put up a series about Portuguese tile art on this website.
 The article is still one of the most clicked on here.
-A couple of years later I want to start the year with coming back to the topic and showing more of these magnificent Azulejos, as they are called.
-This time around though they are not as clean and shiny, they are more washed out, sprayed, beaten and even rusty.
-They tell stories of everyday life in Portugal, how nature blends in with them and how street artists use them as canvas.
+A couple of years later, I want to start the year by coming back to the topic and showing more of these magnificent Azulejos, as they are called.
+This time, though, they are not as clean and shiny; they are more washed out, sprayed, beaten, and rusty.
+They tell stories of everyday life in Portugal, how nature blends in with them, and how street artists use them as canvas.

 Details of Portugal

-This year again, as in 2017 before, I had the chance to visit one of the most picturesque countries in Europe and also my former home – Portugal.
-Most of the pictures I wanted to share with you from these particular two trips I did so already, you will find them here, here or here.
-However I did not share them all.
-There are some shots I didn’t yet put on the website.
-I combined them into the series below titled “Details of Portugal”.
+This year, again, as in 2017, I had the chance to visit one of the most picturesque European countries and my former home – Portugal.
+Most of the pictures I wanted to share with you from these two trips I did already; you will find them here, here, or here.
+However, I did not share them all.
+There are some shots I haven’t yet put on the website.
+I combined them into the series below titled “Details of Portugal.”

 test